-- More than 102,000 Minnesota youth are projected to die from smoking?
+- More than 102,000 youth are projected to die from smoking?

-- Smoking causes more than $2.5 billion in medical costs in Minnesota every year?
+- Smoking causes over $2.5 billion in medical costs annually?

-- Tobacco use is the single most preventable cause of disease, disability, and death in Minnesota?
+- Tobacco use is still the single most preventable cause of disease, disability, and death?

 We are working to reduce the burden of tobacco by:

 - Preventing initiation of tobacco use among youth and young adults.

 - Reducing tobacco use among youth and adults.

 - Identifying and eliminating tobacco-related disparities.

 The U.S. Centers for Disease Control and Prevention (CDC) is airing its latest round of ads featuring real people who are living with the effects of smoking-related diseases.
 The newest ads in the Tips from Former Smokers campaign tell the story of how real people’s lives were changed forever due to their smoking.

 Beginning March 30, these ads will run for 20 weeks on television, radio, billboards, online, and in theaters, magazines, and newspapers.
 This year’s new ads will feature smoking-related health conditions that people don’t commonly associate with cigarette use - including vision loss and colorectal cancer.